musikfestwochen/musikfestapp/README.md

 The **People Counting** module is a display interface for the **Axis 3D People Counter IPCam**, allowing real-time visualization of visitor counts.

+## ⏰ Timezone Handling

+All datetime fields in the application are stored in **UTC** timezone in the database.
+This ensures consistent data storage regardless of server location or user timezone.

+- **Backend**: The application is configured to use UTC for all server-side operations
+- **Frontend**: The frontend is responsible for displaying dates and times in the user's local timezone
+- **Database**: All timestamp columns store data in UTC format

+This approach provides a standardized way to handle time-sensitive data while ensuring proper display for users in different timezones.

 ## 🤝 Contributing

 Before contributing to this project, please review our development standards: